aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/knowledge-base/technical-articles/save-barcode-images-to-and-retrieve-from-mysql-database/_index.md

 1. ID (Integer)
 1. ProductNumber (Varchar) stores the product number.
 1. ProductName (Varchar)
-1. BarCodeImage (Blob) stores the barcode image in the binary form.
+1. BarCodeImage (Blob) stores the barcode image in binary form.
 ## **Generate Barcode and Store in Database**
 Create a Java program that will generate a barcode image and then store the image in the product table's **BarCodeImage** column.
 The data type of this column is blob so that it can contain binary data.